Discussion Papers

 Keywords: public indebtedness, budgetary procedures, fiscal rules, European public finances

-JEL classification: H11, H61, H62
+JEL Classification: H11, H61, H62

 June 2006